Havret/dotnet-activemq-artemis-client/README.md

 ### Receiving messages

-ActiveMQ.Net uses `IConsumer` interface for receiving messages. `IConsumer` can be created as follows:
+The client uses `IConsumer` interface for receiving messages. `IConsumer` can be created as follows:

 ```csharp
 var consumer = await connection.CreateConsumerAsync("a1", QueueRoutingType.Anycast);